Menu Close

 We don’t need to have every moment planned out.
 We don’t need expensive curricula and supplies.
 We don’t need to print out worksheets for each subject in order to “do school” correctly.

 All we really need to do is provide a loving, safe environment and then make the most of the moments with our children!
-This will look different for every family, but here’s some ideas to encourage a gentle, play-filled approach to homeschooling preschool…
+This will look different for every family, but here are some ideas to encourage a gentle, play-filled approach to homeschooling preschool…

 Play-filled Preschool Tips